Catalysis: Heterogeneous catalysis

-In slurry reactions, heterogeneous catalysts can be lost by dissolving.

-Many heterogeneous catalysts are in fact nanomaterials.
-Nanomaterial-based catalysts with enzyme-mimicking activities are collectively called as nanozymes.

 Electrocatalysts

 In the context of electrochemistry, specifically in fuel cell engineering, various metal-containing catalysts are used to enhance the rates of the half reactions that comprise the fuel cell.
 One common type of fuel cell electrocatalyst is based upon nanoparticles of platinum that are supported on slightly larger carbon particles.
 When in contact with one of the electrodes in a fuel cell, this platinum increases the rate of oxygen reduction either to water or to hydroxide or hydrogen peroxide.

 Homogeneous catalysis

 Homogeneous catalysts function in the same phase as the reactants.
 Typically homogeneous catalysts are dissolved in a solvent with the substrates.
 One example of homogeneous catalysis involves the influence of H^{+} on the esterification of carboxylic acids, such as the formation of methyl acetate from acetic acid and methanol.
 High-volume processes requiring a homogeneous catalyst include hydroformylation, hydrosilylation, hydrocyanation.
 For inorganic chemists, homogeneous catalysis is often synonymous with organometallic catalysts.
 Many homogeneous catalysts are however not organometallic, illustrated by the use of cobalt salts that catalyze the oxidation of p-xylene to terephthalic acid.